andreaszetter/ReactDashboard/README.md

 ## **Andreas Changes**

+# **Components:**

+- **SpendingInfo:** A component that displays an overview of your budgeting on the overview page.
+- **SavingsTracker:** A component that displays annual savings based on your monthly budget, a graph of trends based on income spending etc. and progress towards saving goals.
+- **BudgetPlanner:** A component taht allows the user to allocate spending of their salary towards categories (food etc.) per month.

 I added functionality to the overview page with Information about spending, a budget planner and a savings tracker.
 The information part of the overview page has some charts that visually represent your spendings in categories.
 It also has a graph of how much has been spent per month.
 There is also a tab where you can allocate how much you want to budget for each